nhsx/covid-chest-imaging-database/docs/source/faq.rst

 (Mild = 1, Moderate = 2, Severe = 3).

-Are CXR severity only available for the first two X-Ray studies?
+Is the CXR severity score only available for the first two X-Ray studies?
 ----------------------------------------------------------------

 Yes,the severity information is only available for the first two X-Ray studies